 At Diamond Chiropractic in Omaha, Dr. Robert Nilles will diagnose the exact location and the cause(s) of the bulging disc.
-He will recommend the most appropriate treatment to reduce the symptoms quickly, as well as preventing future reoccurrences.
+He will recommend the most appropriate treatment to reduce the symptoms quickly and to prevent future incidents.
 Relief from bulging disc pain is the primary goal when treating this condition.

 Bulging Disc vs. Herniated Disc

-A disc bulge is more common to appear in the lower back region of the spine, though it can occur in the neck if you have a neck strain, or if you recently experienced a whiplash injury.
+A disc bulge often appears in the lower back region of the spine.
+It can occur in the neck if you have a neck strain or recently experienced whiplash.
 When it does occur, pressure is placed on the spinal nerves surrounding the affected region, causing pain, numbness, and even tingling and pain in the arms or legs.
-Older patients, athletes, and people who perform heavy physical tasks are often prone to disc bulges.
+Older patients, athletes, and people who perform heavy physical tasks are more likely to have disc bulges.

-In comparison, herniated discs are not as common.
+Herniated discs are not as common.
 The pain, however, is sharp and intense due to the disc’s inner layer rupturing through the breaks of the outer layer.
-A herniation is often caused by trauma, and it can develop further through stressful repetitive movements, heavily physical jobs, lifting things incorrectly, or past injuries.
-Other factors that can cause stress on the skeletal system, primarily the spine, can contribute to the possibility of getting a herniated disc.
+A herniation is often caused by trauma.
+It can develop from repetitive movements, heavily physical jobs, lifting things incorrectly, or past injuries.
+Other factors that cause stress on the spine increase the possibility of getting a herniated disc.

 What Causes a Disc Bulge?